fl0rek/dotfiles/README.md

   * existing target is neither a link nor a directory: bar All operations aborted.
 ```
 indicates that package `package-foo` contains file `bar` that conflicts with already existing file `bar`.
-You need to either remove/move existing file in filesystem or skip installing this package.
+You need to either remove/move existing file in filesystem or skip installation of this package.